 The Open API spec support of Backstage allows users to look up and read the OpenAPI specs of services in the catalog.

 Creating Open API specs is outside the scope of this documentation.
 Please see the Swagger OpenAPI Getting Started Guide for more information on writing OpenAPI specs.

 Before starting this guide, please…

 - Prepare an OpenAPI spec to use.
 Alternatively, you can use one of the APIs listed on APIs Guru.
 In the examples below, we will use the APIs Guru’s openapi spec.
 Make sure you add

 - Understand how entities are added to Backstage via YAML definitions.
-Please read the Getting Started Guide to learn more.
+Please read the Adding Components Guide to learn more.

 - Track a component in Backstage so we can add an API spec to it.